razee-io/Razee/README.md

 ## Architecture overview

-Razee consists of two modules, RazeeDash and Kapitan, that are loosly coupled and that can be used independently.
+Razee consists of two modules, RazeeDash and Kapitan, that are loosly coupled and can be used independently.
 With RazeeDash, you can create a live inventory of your real time resources; and use the powerful filter and alerting capabilities to visualize configuration information and, if needed, troubleshoot issues in your deployments.
 Kapitan components simplify multi-cluster deployments by templatizing Kubernetes resources, grouping resources and clusters, and defining rules for these